alexdean201/TestScoreGuide/scores/grade11math.md

 			<p>The student demonstrates a thorough ability to consistently explain and apply mathematical concepts, and the ability to interpret and carry out mathematical procedures with ease and accuracy.</p>
 		</div>
 		<div id="concepts-near" class="std">
-			<p class="hide">At or Near Standard</p>
+			<p class="hide">At/Near Standard</p>
 			<p>The student demonstrates some ability to explain and apply mathematical concepts, and the ability to interpret and carry out mathematical procedures with ease and accuracy.</p>
 		</div>
 		<div id="concepts-below" class="std">
 			<p class="hide">Below Standard</p>
 			<p>The student does not yet demonstrate the ability to explain and apply mathematical concepts, or the ability to interpret and carry out mathematical procedures with ease and accuracy.</p>
 		</div>
 	</div>
 	<div class="clear"></div>